Adopting technical coaching in your organisation

 learning system overview

-Establish a continuous improvement programme (CIP) that focuses on business outcomes, is scalable and accelerates innovation.
+Establish a continuous improvement program (CIP) that focuses on business outcomes, is scalable and accelerates innovation.
 This framework focuses on delivering a return on investment as quickly as possible.

 Continuous Improvement Program